techishfellow/adlinkfly-telegram-bot/README.md

   (* By default the link shortening method is set to *Direct Shortening without any Ads and Short Link Page*, if the User wants to shorten the link with *Ads and Short Link Page* the /ads command is required everytime!)
 * More features will be added soon! stay tuned...!!!

-**🔽 Download and Demo:**
+**🔽 Download:**
-* **Download:**
-   * Download from the latest stable release:
-      * For Replit Deployment:-  replit-adlinkfly-telegram-bot-vX.X.X.zip [Download Now](https://github.com/techishfellow/adlinkfly-telegram-bot/releases/)
+   * You don't need to download anything for most case (except: you are deploying this in your own custom server)
-      * For Normal Deployment:- adlinkfly-telegram-bot-vX.X.X.zip [Download Now](https://github.com/techishfellow/adlinkfly-telegram-bot/releases/)
+   * For Custom Server deployment Download the Latest ZIP from Releases Section: adlinkfly-telegram-bot-vX.X.X.zip [Download Now](https://github.com/techishfellow/adlinkfly-telegram-bot/releases/)

 **⚙️ Configurations:**